Reaction to Increasing Litigation Directed at 401(k) Retirement Plan SponsorsJune 10, 2015

 If litigation in the 401(k) arena isn't keeping retirement plan advisors up at night, it should.
 The top Employee Retirement Income Security Act (ERISA) class-action settlements exceeded $1.3 billion in 2014, which was 10 times higher than the previous year; by the close of 2014, there were in excess of 7,000 ERISA lawsuits.1 No other area of employment workplace law experienced this level of growth in 2014.1

-Jennifer O'Neill, Vice President with The Commerce Trust retirement practice, talks about the developing legal risks found in many of the country's retirement plans.
+This Commerce commentary covers developing legal risks found in many of the country's retirement plans.

 Q. What are the major issues in these lawsuits?

 A. Common themes that have emerged from industry litigation have been heavily focused on fees -- whether that's excessive fees, lack of fee transparency, improper use of share classes, conflicted advice, or the misuse of proprietary products.
 401(k) plan participants will be more likely to demand increasing detail about plan expenses, given the increased attention to these topics in the press.
 As a result, the fiduciary duty of an employer as the retirement plan sponsor is coming under increased scrutiny.

 Q. What should employers be prepared for?